 Yes.
-Your child's health care provider should be aware of the following health history that may make your child more likely to develop a vision problem:
+Your child's medical doctor should be aware of the following health history that may make your child more likely to develop a vision problem:

-- Your child was born prematurely (less than 32 weeks completed gestation.) - You, or an immediate family member, have a family history of vision disorders, such as childhood cataract, amblyopia (may also be called lazy eye), misaligned eyes, eye tumors, or wore glasses before first grade. - Your child had an eye injury (problems resulting from childhood eye injuries may develop much later in life.) - Your child has been diagnosed with a problem that could affect his or her physical, mental and/or, emotional development.
+- Your child was born prematurely (less than 32 weeks completed gestation). - You, or an immediate family member, have a family history of vision disorders, such as childhood cataract, amblyopia (may also be called lazy eye), misaligned eyes, eye tumors, or wore glasses before first grade. - Your child had an eye injury (problems resulting from childhood eye injuries may develop much later in life). - Your child has been diagnosed with a problem that could affect his or her physical, mental and/or, emotional development.

-If your child has any of these factors, visit your child's health care providerand talk about the need for a referral to an pediatric ophthalmologist or pediatric optometrist.
+If your child has any of these factors, visit your child's medical doctor and talk about the need for a referral to an eye care professional.

-HOW WOULD YOUR CHILD'S VISION DISORDER BETREATED IF TREATMENT IS REQUIRED?
+HOW WOULD YOUR CHILD'S VISION DISORDER BETREATED IF ONE IS DETECTED?

-- Your child may have to wear glasses to help him or her see up close or far away.
-Specially designed eyeglass frames for small children, including babies, are available. - Medication, such as eye drops or ointments, may be used to treat infections and other eye conditions, including allergies. - Eyeglasses may be prescribed to correct a crossed or misaligned eye (also called strabismus.) - One eye may be patched or eye drops may be used in one eye to help strengthen the other eye, which is common in the treatment of amblyopia (lazy eye.) - Surgery may be needed to remove a lens with a cataract or to reduce pressure inside the eye for glaucoma.
-Surgery can also correct a crossed or misaligned eye. - > Eye exercises may be used to help the eyes work together better. - Many infants have a problem with his or her tear ducts and require treatment if the problem lasts after more than a few months of age.
+- Your child may have to wear glasses to help them see up close or far away.
+Specially designed eyeglass frames for small children, including babies, are available - Medication, such as eye drops or ointments, may be used to treat infections and other eye conditions, including allergies - Eyeglasses may be prescribed to correct a crossed or misaligned eye (also called strabismus) - One eye may be patched or eye drops may be used in one eye to help strengthen the other eye, which is common in the treatment of amblyopia (lazy eye) - Surgery may be needed to remove a lens with a cataract or to reduce pressure inside the eye for glaucoma.
+Surgery can also correct a crossed or misaligned eye - Eye exercises may be used to help the eyes work together better - Many infants have a problem with their tear ducts and require treatment if the problem lasts after more than a few months of age